harshadaP97/playwright-ecommerce-tests/README.md

 Node.js
 JSON-based test data

-👤 Author
-Harshada Patil
+👩‍💻 About
-QA Engineer | MSc in Applied CS & AI
+Harshada Patil — QA Engineer | MSc in Applied Computer Science & AI

+### ⚠️ Disclaimer
+This project is part of my personal QA portfolio, created to demonstrate my skills and experience.
+Please do not reuse or distribute without permission.
+**Authored by Harshada Patil**